Zimag

 Zimag (stylized as ZiMAG) was the name used by Magnetic Tape International to market consumer products, including video games and blank audio cassettes, VHS tapes, and floppy disks.
 Magnetic Tape International was a wholly owned subsidiary of Intermagnetic Corporation.
-The company released games for the Atari 2600 and Atari 8-bit family of home computers in 1982 and 1983.
-The 2600 titles are games from Bit Corporation ported from PAL to NTSC and with different names.
-The Atari 8-bit computer titles were developed by Syncro, Inc.
+The company released games for the Atari 2600 and Atari 8-bit computers in 1982 and 1983.
+The 2600 games are from Bit Corporation ported from PAL to NTSC and with different names.
+The Atari 8-bit games were developed by Syncro, Inc.

 Zimag's four Atari 2600 releases received more promotion than the relatively obscure computer games, but they were released during the video game crash of 1983.